 - Overfishing and entanglements with fishing gear, such as surface longlines and fishing nets;

-- Pollution in the form of untreated sewage, garbage, fertilizers, pesticides, industrial chemicals, plastics;
+- Pollution in the form of untreated sewage, garbage, fertilizers, pesticides, industrial chemicals, and plastics; and

-- Ocean shipping that produces harmful noise, oil and chemical spills, the release of non-native species through ballast water, and collisions with mammals; and
+- Ocean shipping as well as oil and gas exploration which produce harmful noise, oil and chemical spills, the release of non-native species through ballast water, and collisions with mammals.

 - Reducing pollution flowing into the Gulf;